crywolfe/usus/ssl_rails_documentation.md

 ###Stopping the Rails WEBrick SSL Server

-Be aware that `ctrl-c` might not be enough to kill the process, so it may be necessary to stop the process manually through the `ps` or `kill` commands.
+Be aware that `ctrl-c` might not be enough to kill the process, so it may be necessary to stop the process manually through the `ps` or `kill -9 [PID]` commands.

 For example, one can run the following commands to kill the process.